 A court could order a change to a spousal support agreement if there was fraud or deception about a spouse’s finances at the time the agreement was made.
 Spousal support agreements may also be changed if one spouse took advantage of the other spouse and the agreement is significantly unfair.
 A court could also change spousal support payments under an agreement where that agreement provided for such a review.

 Outside of these situations, it may be difficult to get a court to order a change to spousal support where the agreement was fairly negotiated and intended to be final.
-In the event that the court does agree to consider a change, it will be necessary to show a material change of circumstances, discussed in more detail below.
+In the event that the court does agree to consider a change, it will be necessary to show a material change of circumstances.
+Material changes are discussed in more detail below.

-Courts have the authority to change a spousal support order but they first must be satisfied that there has been a material change in the condition, means, needs or other circumstances of one or both spouses since the last time the matter was before the court.
-A change will generally be considered a material change if the court would have likely made a different order if those circumstances existed when the original order was made.
+Courts have the authority to change a spousal support order but they first must be satisfied that there has been a material change in the condition, means, needs or other circumstances of one or both spouses.
+The change must have occurred since the last time the matter was before the court.
+A change will generally be considered a material change if the court would have likely made a different order if those circumstances had existed when the original order was made.

-If the spousal support order was affected by the priority of an order for child support and the child support order ends or is reduced, this will be considered a change in circumstances for the purposes of changing a spousal support order.
+A material change of circumstances could include situations where the spousal support order was affected by the priority of an order for child support.
+If the child support order ends or is reduced, this will be considered a change in circumstances.
 Other examples could include things like a significant change in income or retirement, or lack of effort on the part of the spouse receiving support to become self-sufficient.

 In some cases spouses may agree, or a court may order, that the matter of spousal support will be reviewed either in a set amount of time or when a certain thing happens.
 Including a review clause can help parties reach an agreement despite many uncertainties.
 The parties themselves can agree on what circumstances will trigger a review and then go on to re-visit the issue of spousal support if and when those circumstances arise.